Eccentric-Anomalies/tungsten-moon-site/docs/manual/controls.md

 To use the panel, press the INPUTS button at the top of the game menu.

 {: .note }
 Once the panel is active, you won't be able to change your viewpoint.
-Be sure you can clearly see the whole game menu panel before turning seleting INPUTS.
+Be sure you can clearly see the whole game menu panel before pressing INPUTS.

 Each row of the panel is a different command.
 The commands at the top of the panel with two different names are typically analog inputs that can have a range of output values.
 For example, the THRUST VERNIER + and THRUST VERNIER - inputs correspond to the full up and full down inputs of the vernier throttle control (round knob).
 To assign the input to an analog control (like a joystick axis) you would use this procedure: